-In general, following the logic which highlights the values embedded in their narratives, Blacks have to reclaim their marginalized narratives.
-For Nikki, reclaiming marginalized narratives is about asserting identity for entitlement to belonging, owning history for dignity and refusing to be cased into stereotypes by stepping "into my new self" (Perkins-Valdez, ch.
-"Epilogue").
-Furthermore, getting into a new self helps Nikki unveil a self-esteem by making a promise to herself.
-So Nikki promising to "be the great-great-great-granddaughter of Queen Luella's dreams" figures out her desire and devotion to honor her family and continues a lineage of survival, creativity, and resistance.
+In that logic which highlights the values embedded in their narratives, Blacks have to reclaim their marginalized narratives.
+For Nikki, reclaiming her marginalized narratives is about asserting identity for entitlement to belonging, to ownership, for dignity.
+It is the only way she can refuse to be cased into stereotypes and step "into her new self" (Perkins-Valdez 306).
+Furthermore, getting into a new self helps Nikki unveil a self-esteem by making to herself the promise to "be the great-great-great-granddaughter of Queen Luella's dreams" (306).
+She expresses a newly affirmed dedication to honoring her family's memory and sustaining a lineage marked by survival, creativity, and resistance:

 Beneath that sun, I make a promise to myself.
 If I'm fortunate enough to be granted more time on this earth, I will read more books.
 I will plant lots of flowers.
 I will be the great-great-great-granddaughter of Queen Luella's dreams.
 In this field, once tended by men and women stepping out of their past and into their future, I will seek the footsteps they left behind and I will walk in them.
-(Perkins-Valdez, ch.
-"Epilogue")
+(Perkins-Valdez 306)

-Eghan espouses the same ideology by highlighting that by reclaiming narratives, African Americans challenge dominant narratives imposed on them and create new, more inclusive and inspiring narratives that reflect their ongoing prejudices and hopes.
+Eghan espouses the same ideology by highlighting that by reclaiming narratives, African Americans challenge dominant stories imposed on them and create new, more inclusive and inspiring narratives that reflect their ongoing prejudices and hopes.
 Mother Rita, in the same standpoint as Eghan, reclaims her marginalized family memories by not just telling her family history to her granddaughter Nikki but by confronting the dominant narratives the Thomas family imposed on her.
-Also, by doing so, she is doing what Nikki expresses by saying "plant lots of flowers".
-So, planting "lots of flowers" is a way to confront the dominant narratives imposed on them, and also to continue the culture and tradition of liberation, community-building and self-sufficiency.
-In other way, planting "lots of flowers" constitutes the means of reclaiming her marginalized family memories.
+By so doing, she metaphorically "plants lots of flowers".
+Planting lots of flowers is sowing the seeds of legacy keeping for the benefit of one's posterity, a way to confront the dominant narratives imposed on them.
+It is also to keep the culture and tradition of liberation, community-building and self-sufficiency alive.
+By the same token, planting lots of flowers constitutes the means of reclaiming marginalized family memories.